Interband cascade laser: Applications

 Mid-infrared lasers are important tools for spectroscopic sensing applications.
 Many molecules such as those in pollution and greenhouse gases have strong rotational and vibrational resonances in the mid-infrared region of the spectrum.
 For most sensing applications, the laser wavelength must also be within one of the atmospheric window to avoid signal attenuation.

 An important requirement for this type of application is that single-mode emission is obtained.
 With ICLs, this can be done by making distributed feedback lasers.
 A distributed-feedback ICL, designed for the excitation of methane gas, was developed at NASA Jet Propulsion Laboratory and included as an instrument on the tunable laser spectrometer on the Curiosity rover that was sent to explore the environment of Mars.
 A more recent distributed feedback ICL emitted up to 27 mW in a single spectral mode at 3.79 μm when operated at 40 °C, and 1 mW for operation at 80 °C.

+Recent developments in free-space optical communications have enabled data transmission at multi-gigabit-per-second rates, supported by advances in interband cascade laser technology.
+In the mid-wave infrared (MWIR) range, interband cascade lasers have demonstrated energy-efficient, directly modulated transmission links with high performance.
+For example, a 4.2 μm ICL on a native substrate, combined with an interband cascade infrared photodetector, has achieved data rates of up to 16 Gbit/s using four-level pulse amplitude modulation (PAM-4) and 14 Gbit/s with on-off keying (OOK) over a 2-meter free-space link, maintaining bit error rates below 4% through the application of digital signal processing.